-There’s really only one rule with a crutch: Don’t stick anything in it.
-I’ve never actually worn a cast (just a bandage when I had knee surgery), because I’m not a SuperKlutz, but I’ve heard they can be itchy.
+There’s really only one rule with a cast: Don’t stick anything in it.
+I’ve never actually worn a cast (just a bandage when I had knee surgery – update 2020: now I have), because I’m not a SuperKlutz, but I’ve heard they can be itchy.

 Here’s the one rule again.
 Don’t stick anything in it.